Posted on behalf of Stephens, Anderson & Cummings on Jul 22, 2013 in Auto Accidents

 A 75-year-old Roscoe woman is being blamed for causing a head-on collision on Highway 84 when her 2011 Nissan passed across the center line and collided with a 50-year-old man in a pickup truck.

 The woman was pronounced dead at the scene and the condition of the man in the pickup truck has not yet been released.
-Reports indicate that the man did suffer injuries from the crash.
+Reports indicate that the man did suffer serious injuries from the crash.

 The Reporter News notes that the woman's age may have been a factor that contributed to the crash, as the roads were dry and the weather was clear at the time of the accident.
 No official cause has been reported, but our Fort Worth car accident lawyers know that sometimes senior drivers can face additional challenges behind the wheel.
 This is especially true if the driver believes they are still able to drive when poor eyesight, slowed reflexes or other age-related factors point to the contrary.